 So, can a deeper awareness, understanding, and appreciation of place and its role in projects support artists and organisations with (re)growing and strengthening their relationships with the people and places we work?

 If you are interested in reading the full publication, please send me an email, after which I will send you PayPal link for £10.
 Once received, I will email you a PDF copy of PLACE PEOPLE POWER.
-There is a waiting list forming for paper copies of the publication to which you can add your name too (cost tbc).

 I am delivering CPD and consultancy on this work to organisations across Scotland throughout 2022, so place do not hesitate to get in touch for more information.